r-wein/Evolutionary-Computing-Java/README.md

 There are many opportunites for improvement with this project.
 Many classes, and some methods, do too much so a bit of refactoring is in order.
 Also, this program can only generate basic expressions written with +, -, *, and / at the moment.
 I would like to improve this program to generate trigonometric functions as well.

 ## Resources
-To evaluate the String expressions in this project, I used [exp4j](http://www.objecthunter.net/exp4j/).
+I used [exp4j](http://www.objecthunter.net/exp4j/) to evaluate the String expressions in this project.

 ## License
 [MIT License](https://en.wikipedia.org/wiki/MIT_License)